On the Gan-Gross-Prasad conjecture and its refinement for $\left(\mathrm{U}\left(2n\right),\mathrm{U}\left(1\right)\right)$: Similitude unitary groups case

 In this appendix, we shall prove the analogues of Theorem~\ref{opp GGP} and Theorem~\ref{refined ggp thm} in the case of similitude unitary groups.
-They shall be of essential use in our forthcoming paper~\cite{FM3} on the Gan-Gross-Prasad conjecture and its refinement for $\left(\mathrm{SO}\left(5\right), \mathrm{SO}\left(2\right)\right)$.
+They shall be of essential use in our forthcoming paper~\cite{FM3} on the Gan--Gross--Prasad conjecture and its refinement for $\left(\mathrm{SO}\left(5\right), \mathrm{SO}\left(2\right)\right)$.